lsst/LDM-230/index.rst

 data “freeze date”.
 While the software will have been tested on the dedicated integration test cluster, the initial 5-10% region processing also serves as a final verification pass on the production hardware.
-Each class of machine (e.g. replicator, distributor, worker, DMCS) will be uniform in terms of application software, although operating system and library versions may vary as long as results are reproducible to scientific equivalence.
+Each class of machine (e.g. replicator, distributor, worker, :term:`DMCS`) will be uniform in terms of application software, although operating system and library versions may vary as long as results are reproducible to scientific equivalence.
 Cluster configuration management software like Chef or Puppet will be used to enable and ensure this.

 New hardware will be deployed throughout the course of the survey to add capacity, to replace failed components, and at specified hardware